 Where Can I Find The Best Source of Alpha Galactosidase?

-The product VeganZyme® contains a 100% vegan form of Alpha Galactosidase produced by the natural fermentation process of Aspergillis Niger.
-It comes from all vegetarian, non-GMO sources, is kosher certified, gluten free, made in the USA, contains no animal product and is completely suitable for vegetarians and vegans.
+The product VeganZyme® contains a 100% vegan form of Alpha Galactosidase produced by the natural fermentation process of Aspergillus Niger.
+It comes from all vegetarian, non-GMO sources, is kosher certified, gluten free, made in the USA from globally sourced ingredients, contains no animal products, and is completely suitable for vegetarians and vegans.

 VeganZyme is the most advanced full-spectrum systemic and digestive enzyme formula in the world and is free from fillers and toxic compounds.
 This formula contains digestive enzymes which help digest fats (lipids), sugars, proteins, carbohydrates, gluten, fruits and vegetables, cereals, legumes, bran, nuts and seeds, soy, dairy and all other food sources.